Zachariah Allen House

 99, 93, 89, & 85 Power Street, Providence, RI, USA

-The properties on this tour built from 1780 to 1915.
-Click on a map marker to see the name, then click on the name to see that place page.
-Or, scroll down to see a gallery of properties on this tour.
-Click on any photo to see that place page.
+The 75 properties on this tour were built from 1780 to 1915.
+Click on a map marker to see the property name, then click the name to learn more.
+Or, scroll down to see a gallery of all properties.
+Click any photo to learn more.

 This tour begins at Market Square, at the intersection of North Main Street and College Street (approximately 1 North Main Street).

 As in most early American communities with prominent hillsides surrounding their original settlements, Providence’s richer citizens and their institutions began an ascent, both literal and figurative, up the steep slope of College Hill in the last years of the eighteenth century.
 The buildings found in the area covered by this tour represent Providence’s first flourishing as an economically important regional center, with an abundant self-confidence that manifests itself in richly individual architectural expression.

 Benefit Street forms the spine of this tour.
 Like North and South Main Street, it extends north and south of the community’s eighteenth-century center at Market Square.
 This tour is arranged into two sections: one that explores the north end of the street, and the other along the south end and its side streets.

 The buildings in this tour range from the small-scale post-revolutionary frame houses that seemingly define northern Benefit Street and the side streets off southern Benefit, to the large-scale family seats of the late eighteenth- and early nineteenth-century China Trade-era merchants, to the sturdy brick houses of mid-nineteenth-century manufacturers.
 Attendant institutions fill the interstices.